Current Minimum Wage Rates

 Minimum Wage Committee

 The Minimum Wage Committee consists of an independent Chair, 2 members representing employers and 2 members representing workers.
-Appointments to the Committee are made by the Department of Economic Development, and from time to time, the Committee is requested to make recommendations as to the rate of the Minimum Wage.
+Appointments to the Committee are made by the Department for Enterprise, and from time to time, the Committee is requested to make recommendations as to the rate of the Minimum Wage.